diggooddodg/Create-image-classifier-Udacity/README.md

 The whole trainng and prediction workflow is contained in the Jupyter Notebook.

 ## Part 2 - Comand line app
 There are 2 python executables for the command line app, one for training and one for prediction.
-These executables use modules from the 5 additional files.
+These executables use modules from 5 additional files as described below.

 ### Training
-train.py can be executed to build and train the image classifier Mandatory argument:
+train.py can be executed to build and train the image classifier /n Mandatory argument: \n
 The user will need to specify one mandatory argument 'data_dir' contating the path to the training data directory as str.
 Optional arguments:
 --save_dir: the saving directory.